BaldPolnareff/ESR/ESR.md

 ## Dust and particles problems

-Dust and particles accumulation is a serious hazard in space missions.
+Dust and particles accumulation is a serious hazard in space missions (more details in the following chapter).

 At first, the absence of dust and debris during the in situ stage's critical phases (e.g. rotational transfer) has been assumed and the hypothesis of a worse yearly life degradation has been made in order to compensate for the strong assumption.